First aerial circumnavigation: Douglas World Cruiser aircraft and crew

 The pilots trained in meteorology and navigation at Langley Field in Virginia, where they also practiced in the prototype.
 From February to March 1924, the crews practiced on the production aircraft at the Douglas facility in Santa Monica and in San Diego.

 Team circumnavigation

 Four aircraft, Seattle, Chicago, Boston, and New Orleans, left Clover Field, Santa Monica, California, on 17 March 1924, for Sand Point in Seattle, Washington, the official start of the journey.
-The individual aircraft were formally christened with waters from their namesake cities, prior to departure from Seattle where Boeing Company technicians configured the aircraft for the long over-water portion of the flight, by exchanging wheels for pontoon floats.
+The individual aircraft were christened with waters from their namesake cities, prior to departure from Seattle where Boeing Company technicians configured the aircraft for the long over-water portion of the flight, by exchanging wheels for pontoon floats.